Carl E. Hjelmen, Ph.D.

 Postdoctoral Research Associate

-Proteomic and miRNA markers of fly development for applications in Forensic Entomology
+Proteomic and miRNA markers of fly development for forensic entomology applications.

 Advised by Aaron Tarone